5 Most Famous Sardinian Breads

 Sardinian breads are delicious, fragrant, full of flavor and history.

 Like in every other part of Italy and the majority of the Mediterranean Basin area, bread has always had an essential role in Sardinia’s traditions and society.
-It’s a food that is eaten by everyone, in any social class, and therefore has several varieties and recipes mirroring the socio-economical condition of its consumers.
+It’s a food that everyone eats, in any social class.
+For this reason it has several varieties and recipes mirroring the socio-economical condition of its consumers.

 There is a huge number of traditional Sardinian breads, divided by area, ingredients, and occasion of making.
 I can’t possibly mention them all, so let me introduce you to some of the most famous ones.